stormboy/whims/README.md

     }

 The intention is that this can provide a gateway for "things" (e.g. devices, browsers, servers) to communicate with other things over standard web protocols.

-This services provides the ability to add a layer of security to things communicating with the MQTT server.
+This service provides the ability to add a layer of security to things communicating with the MQTT server.

 How to Run
 ----------